githubtraining/intro-to-html/responses/11-link-css.md

 The appearance of each page element is defined through styles and is the subject of another course.
 For now, I have added a stylesheet for you.
 You can check it out here: https://github.com/{{ user.username }}/{{ repo }}/blob/master/style.css

-For your website to use your new stylesheet, you just need to link it within the `<head>` of your `index.html` file.
+For your webpage to use your new stylesheet, you just need to link it within the `<head>` of your `index.html` file.
 If you include the following link in your `index.html` file, your webpage will begin using the css file to make your website look awesome!

 ```
   <link rel="stylesheet" href="styles.css">